davidycliao/flaiR/README.md

-which enables you to interact directly with Python modules in R and provides seamless support for documents and [tutorial (in progress)](https://davidycliao.github.io/flaiR/articles/tutorial.html) in the R community. `{flaiR}` enables R users to leverage Flair’s capabilities without the need to interact directly with Python.
+which enables you to interact directly with Python modules in R and provides seamless support for documents and [tutorial (in progress)](https://davidycliao.github.io/flaiR/articles/tutorial.html) in the R community.
+The {flaiR} package enables R users to leverage Flair’s capabilities to train their own models using the Flair framework and state-of-the-art NLP models without the need to interact directly with Python.

 Secondly, to facilitate more efficient use for social science research, {`flairR`} expands {`flairNLP/flair`}’s core functionality for working